InverseLight/ValoMC/README.md

 If you receive error messages, it most likely means the mex compiler has not yet been set up in MATLAB.
-Messages along the lines 'libstdc++.so.6: version GLIBCXX_3.4.21 not found' means that MATLAB does not support the compiler version.
+Messages along the lines 'libstdc++.so.6: version GLIBCXX_3.4.21 not found' means that MATLAB does not support the GCC version.
 For instructions on how to compile the mex files using another GCC version, see 'How to obtain a suitable compiler'